Real Estate Failure to Disclose

 - Title Companies

 A seller's failure to disclose known defects in a home can be as varied as the nature of defects that may exist in a home.
-Oftentimes, a seller knowingly withholds information about the home's water damage, mold, or construction defects, all in an attempt to capture from you, the buyer, more money than you would otherwise pay for the home.
+Oftentimes, a seller knowingly withholds information about the home's current or historical water damage and mold, or other defects, all in an attempt to capture from you, the buyer, more money than you would otherwise pay for the home.
 In some circumstances, had the seller made proper and truthful disclosures of known defects in the home, the buyer would never have bought the home in the first place.

 Under Nevada law, your right to have a home inspection prior to purchase does not replace the seller's duty to disclose known defects in the home.
 In Nevada, even banks selling foreclosed homes must disclose to buyers defects in the property of which the bank is aware.
 A seller's willingness to "fudge" for his own benefit on the Seller's Real Property Disclosure Form may end up costing you, the buyer, tens of thousands and may even threaten your health.

-Review Nevada's Real Property Disclosure Form below and consider how a seller's unwillingness to disclose known defects and conditions in the property has affected you.
+Review an exemplar of Nevada's Real Property Disclosure Form below and consider how a seller's unwillingness to disclose known defects and conditions in the property has affected you.
+Is it fair that you got stuck with the bill?
+Of course not.

 We hold sellers accountable to the full extent of the law for their untruthfulness to you, the buyer.
 Click HERE now for help.
 You want us on YOUR side.